-The following list details the maximum dollar amount of all extracurricular activities fees and the specifications for any equipment or attire required for participation in extracurricular activities:
+The following list details the maximum dollar amount of all extracurricular activities' fees and the specifications for any equipment or attire required for participation in extracurricular activities.

-• Student activity card \$50.00

-Covers admission to all home extracurricular events; excluding
+spec Student activity card \$50.00 Covers admission to all home

+Student activity card extracurricular events; Excluding Conference,

-Conference, District or State Contests held at Fort Calhoun
+District or State contests held in Fort Calhoun

 • Future Business Leaders of America \$25.00

-• National Honor Society \$15.00
+National Honor Society \$25.00

-• Cheerleading and Dance Students must purchase uniforms and
+• Cheerleading Students must purchase uniforms and shoes

-- shoes selected by the sponsor and/or
+Checkledding selected by the sponsor and/or student group.

+The maximum dollar amount

+charged by the school district for these items

+will be \$1,400.00

+• Dance Students must purchase uniforms and shoes

-student group.
+selected by the sponsor and/or student group.

+The maximum dollar amount

+charged by the school district for these items

+will be \$1,400.00

+• Football Students must provide their own football

+shoes & undergarments.
 The maximum dollar

-amount charged by the school district for these items will be \$1,400.00 • Football Students must provide their own football shoes, undergarments, and mouth guards.
-The maximum dollar amount charged by the school district for these items will be \$400.00 • Golf Students must provide their own golf shoes, undergarments, and clubs.
-The maximum dollar amount charged by the school district for these items will be \$600.00 • Softball and Baseball Students must provide their own shoes, gloves, and undergarments.
-The maximum dollar amount charged by the school district for these items will be \$200.00 • Track, Volleyball, Wrestling, Cross Country, Basketball Students must provide their own shoes and undergarments.
-The maximum dollar amount charged by the school district for these items will be \$150.00 • SkillsUSA Student must purchase their own jackets.
-The maximum dollar amount charged by the school district for these items will be \$25.00 • Drama \$25.00 • Speech \$50.00 • Quiz Bowl \$50.00 • Spanish Club \$30.00
+amount charged by the school district for these

+items will be \$400.00

+• Golf Students must provide their own golf shoes,

+undergarments, and clubs.
+The maximum dollar

+amount charged by the school

+district for these items will be \$600.00

+• Softball and Baseball Students must provide their own shoes,

+gloves, and undergarments.
+The maximum

+dollar amount charged by the school district

+for these items will be \$200.00

+Students must provide their own shoes and

+Cross Country, Basketball undergarments.
+The maximum dollar amount charged by the school district for

+21 H 772 I these items will be \$150.00

+• SkillsUSA Student must purchase their own jackets.

+The maximum dollar amount charged by the

+school district for these items will be

+\$25.00

+• Drama \$25.00

+• Speech \$50.00

+• Quiz Bowl \$50.00

+• Spanish Club \$30.00

+• POPP (Pioneers Overcoming Peer Pressure) \$10.00

-6. Post-Secondary Education Costs.
+7. Post-Secondary Education Costs.